 There's been a resurgence of interest in the 1965 sprawling sci-fi epic from Frank Herbert, and the massive world that spun from it.
 However, knowing where to start with the books and movies can lead to quite the headache.

 The Dune novels are notoriously convoluted with sprawling plots, oddly named characters, and some heady themes.
 No wonder, then, that previous film adaptations have struggled.
 Twin Peaks creator David Lynch's 1984 movie was almost universally maligned, cult filmmaker Alejandro Jodorowsky failed to get his adaptation off the ground (leading to a fascinating documentary), and the SyFy Channel version is good, but way too long.

-Yet, Villeneuve promises to unlock the secret formula and finally give Dune the big-screen treatment it deserves.
-The Blade Runner 2049 and Arrival director has already proven his ability to direct impressive sci-fi stories, and everything we've seen and heard of Dune thus far looks sufficiently epic.
+Yet, Villeneuve has unlocked the secret formula and finally given Dune the big-screen treatment it deserves.
+The Blade Runner 2049 and Arrival director had already proven his ability to direct impressive sci-fi stories, after all.

-Plus, Dune has an all-star cast, including Timothée Chalamat, Zendaya, Oscar Isaac, Jason Momoa, Josh Brolin, Javier Bardem, and Rebecca Ferguson.
-Check out our Dune trailer breakdown for a quick guide to the three-minute trailer.
-If you can't wait to see Dune and want to brush up on the story, then you've come to the right place.
-Here's our beginner's guide to Dune that includes a breakdown of the reading list and a closer look at all the Dune adaptations thus far.
+If you can't wait to see Dune 2 and want to brush up on the story, then you've come to the right place.
+Here's our beginner's guide to Dune that includes a breakdown of the reading list and a closer look at all the Dune adaptations before Villeneuve's.

 Dune books reading order